espnet/espnet/doc/espnet2_training_option.md

 ## The relation between mini-batch size and number of GPUs

-In ESPnet1, we support three types of mini-batch type:

-- --batch-count seq
-- --batch-count bin
-- --batch-count frame

-For now, ESPnet2 supports only `seq` mode.
 The batch-size can be changed as follows:

 ```bash
 # Change both of the batch_size for training and validation